This post may contain affiliate links. See my disclosure policy.

 - Surprisingly budget-friendly.
 This pork roast looks and tastes impressive, but you don’t have to spend a fortune to make it!

 - Almost completely hands-off.
-All you have to do is coat the pork in the dry rub, then let it do its thing in the oven.
-I like to use this time to focus on preparing some delicious sides.
+All you have to do is coat the pork in the dry rub, then let it cook in the oven.

 - Flavorful and fall-apart tender.
-Slow-roasting the pork makes it super juicy, tender, and flavorful, with an irresistible shreddable texture.
+Slow-roasting the pork makes it super juicy and tender, with an irresistible, shreddable texture.

 Ingredients needed